History of DeSales Trading Company

-With the younger Murray at the helm signs of a prosperous future were on the horizon but it was not all that easy.
-Joseph now had to rely on his personal relationships with the banks, factors, suppliers and customers to insure the position of DeSales in the market place.
+With the younger Murray at the helm, signs of a prosperous future were on the horizon but it was not all that easy.
+Joseph now had to rely on his personal relationships with the banks, factories, suppliers and customers to ensure the position of DeSales in the marketplace.

 Mark Murray, Bud’s seventh child, joined DeSales Trading in 1980, just after his employment with Dixie Yarns.
-The knowledge Mark gained by working at Dixie brought an added element to DeSales Trading – the spun yarn market.
-The cotton yarn market, specifically.
+The knowledge Mark gained by working at Dixie brought an added element to DeSales Trading—the spun yarn market—cotton yarn, specifically.